-Some simple ways to increase milk production include:
+Some ways to increase your milk supply include:

 Maternal milk production can depend on the mother’s hydration status.
 Breastfeeding women should drink around 3 to 4 liters (around 1 gallon) of water per day to ensure adequate milk production.
 Fluids like natural juices, teas or soups can also count toward daily intake.